 The computer science and engineering curriculum in the Middle School is designed to allow Browning boys the opportunity to take ownership of their technological skills and begin applying them in meaningful ways that enhance their own learning.
 Through a 1-to-1 Chromebook program, we teach students how to use our online course management system (Veracross) and Google Apps.
 In each grade, students have the opportunity to reinforce their computer science, robotics, design, and engineering skills.
 During these years, students take the basic skills learned in Lower School and focus on the thinking necessary to apply them to engaging challenges.
 By the end of Middle School, Browning students will have a deep understanding that innovative technology can be used to positively impact their daily lives.

 CLICK HERE TO LEARN MORE ABOUT BROWNING'S COMPUTER SCIENCE & ENGINEERING PROGRAM.

 Grade Five boys build on the foundation laid in the Lower School and continue learning the basics of programming with text commands.
 Boys use Codesters, a Python-based platform, to create games and animations.
-For their projects, students make interactions inspired by sources such as Hidden Figures, the “young readers” edition book, which are studied in class in the second semester.
+For their projects, students make creations inspired by books such as Hidden Figures, which are studied in class in the second semester.

-In Form II project-based learning is applied as a means to develop immediate and pertinent skills crucial to the successful execution of a specific goal.
+In Form II project-based learning is applied as a means to develop immediate and pertinent skills to execute a goal.
 Students examine existing chairs and reengineer a personal version using digital tools.
-This particular course structure was a result of meaningful collaboration between the Art and Technology Departments.
-Through a shared line of inquiry, learning to become a better designer may include an interchangeable order of experience with computers or clay.
+The course was designed in collaboration with the Art Department.